fabi-kb/GNN_Project/README.md

 ## Good Practices
 -   regular commits with meaningful commit-messages
--   avoid commiting directly to the `main` branch
+-   avoid commiting directly to the `main` branch (we might want to enforce this with a corresponding ruleset in github: settings > rules > rulesets)
 -   regularily merge the `main` branch into the branch you are currently working on to detect conflicts early on.
 At the latest this is very important to be done before merging the branch you have been woring on into the `main` branch!
 "First `main` into `new_feature_branch` then the other way round to update `main`!"
 -   regualarily merge into `main`
 -   do testing and documentation before merging into `main`